Computer vision startup Zebra Medical Vision sells for $200M

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Zebra Medical Vision, a computer vision startup focused on health care, today announced that it entered into an agreement to be acquired by a publicly traded firm.
-The terms — and the acquirer’s name — weren’t disclosed, but Zebra described the firm in its press materials as an “imaging company.”
-A spokesperson said that the deal was expected to be valued around $200 million.
+Zebra Medical Vision, a computer vision startup focused on health care, today announced that it entered into an agreement to be acquired by publicly traded health firm Nanox.
+The terms weren’t disclosed, but a Zebra spokesperson said that the deal was expected to be valued around $200 million — $100 million upfront and another $100 million tied to specific milestones, all in stock.

 Computer vision, which deals with algorithms that can gain a high-level understanding of images and videos, is being applied across a range of medical domains.
 While some research has raised concerns about bias, startups and incumbents are chasing after a market that’s anticipated to be worth $5.31 billion by 2026, according to Verified Market Research.
 They argue that a shortage of professionals — the U.S. Bureau of Labor Statistics projects only a 9% increase in the number of radiologic and MRI technicians by 2028 — will necessitate scalable computer vision technologies.
 Moreover, the companies claim, computer vision has the potential to reduce labor costs as well as medical imaging workloads.